CelesteGiraffe/Hardstuck/Hardstuck/docs/PLUGIN.md

 # Hardstuck — Contributor Guide (short)

-One-liner: Hardstuck is a BakkesMod plugin that provides backend/API hooks and payload builders used by an external front-end to track training and MMR progress.
+One-liner: Hardstuck is a BakkesMod plugin that provides backend/API hooks and payload builders used by an external front-end to track training and MMR progress (see https://github.com/CelesteGiraffe/Hardstuck-frontend).

 This doc is short, exact, and aimed at maintainers who want to build, package, and review contributions quickly.